oracle/weblogic-kubernetes-operator/site/creating-domain.md

 # Creating a WebLogic domain

 The WebLogic domain must be installed into the folder that will be mounted as `/shared/domain`.
-The recommended approach is to use the provided `create-domain-job.sh` script; however, instructions are also provided for manually installing and configuring a WebLogic domain (see [Manually creating a domain](manually-creating-domain.md)).
+The recommended approach is to use the provided `create-weblogic-domain.sh` script; however, instructions are also provided for manually installing and configuring a WebLogic domain (see [Manually creating a domain](manually-creating-domain.md)).

 Note that there is a short video demonstration of the domain creation process available [here](https://youtu.be/Ey7o8ldKv9Y).